nikhil25803/code-judge/README.md

-A demo version of online code judge (like LeetCode)—remote code execution in a docker container invoked by Lambda function.
+An online code judge platform (like leetcode).
+Remote code execution in a docker container invoked by Lambda function.

 ## Tech Stack